DexterInd/GrovePi/docs/api/general.md

 - [DHT22](http://wiki.seeedstudio.com/Grove-Temperature_and_Humidity_Sensor_Pro/)
 - [Grove IR Receiver](https://www.seeedstudio.com/Grove-Infrared-Receiver-p-994.html) necessary for the [Infrared Remote](https://www.dexterindustries.com/shop/infrared-remote/)

+---
+**IMPORTANT**

+This library and the other ones too are not thread-safe.
+You cannot call the GrovePi from multiple threads or processes as that will put the GrovePi into a broken state.

+In case you need to reset the GrovePi from your Raspberry Pi, [check this section](../fw/#resetting-the-grovepi).

+---

 ##`grovepi.temp(pin, model='1.0')`
 Read temperature from the [Grove Temperature Sensor](http://wiki.seeedstudio.com/Grove-Temperature_Sensor_V1.2/) on the GrovePi.